tauheedbuttt/aimo-assignment/README.md

 This project consists of a React frontend client and a Spring Boot backend server.

+## Learning Experience & Challenges

+Java Spring Boot was super interesting to learn, especially understanding how to set up REST APIs.
+I followed the intro and getting started documentation from the official Java Spring Boot site and watched YouTube tutorials on how to set up files and infrastructure.

+Key learnings included:

+- **Annotations**: How they resonate with NestJS decorators and provide powerful configuration capabilities
+- **Configuration Management**: Different ways to set up application configuration and properties
+- **DTOs and Parameters**: Proper data transfer object patterns and parameter handling
+- **Controllers and Services**: Following the MVC pattern, which is almost the same as NestJS but with Java-specific implementations
+- **REST API Architecture**: Understanding Spring Boot's approach to building RESTful services

+The most challenging aspects were getting familiar with Java syntax coming from a JavaScript/TypeScript background and understanding the Spring Boot ecosystem and its conventions.

 ## Prerequisites

 - Node.js (for the client)